FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/bayesian_statistics.md

     - artificial-intelligence
 ---

+A friend of mine recently asked me for advice in preparing for an interview that required Bayesian statistics in Consulting.
+They asked me if I had done anything in Bayesian statistics, I was taken aback, since to me (as a recovering statistician) everything is Bayesian.
+Having said that, I decided to compile a list of representative projects that encapsulate the general idea of Bayesian statistics in consulting.
+These projects are rudimentary but could serve as a useful interview guide if needed!
 # Exploring Bayesian Methods: From A/B Testing to Recommendation Engines

 Bayesian methods are like the secret sauce of data science.
 They add a layer of sophistication to measuring the success of machine learning (ML) algorithms and proving their effectiveness.
 In this post, I’ll walk you through how Bayesian statistics have shaped my approach to A/B testing and recommendation engines.
 Whether you're a data science enthusiast or a seasoned pro, there’s something here for you!